powerline/powerline/docs/source/configuration/reference.rst

             The segment contents is the return value of the function defined in the :ref:`function option <config-themes-seg-function>`.

+            List of function segments is available in :ref:`Segment reference
+            <config-segments>` section.

         ``string``
             A static string segment where the contents is defined in the :ref:`contents option <config-themes-seg-contents>`, and the